 The focus of CBT is on the here-and-now, helping people look at how they interoperate and evaluate what is happening around them and the effects these perceptions have on their emotional experience.

-What happens in CBT?
+What happens in Cognitive Behavioural Therapy (CBT)?

 You also learn many different skills through it.
 Here are the top seven.